-The major record labels don’t want people to download music from YouTube, which is common practice for millions of people.
+The major record labels don’t want people to download music from YouTube, as that allows them to make copies without paying for it.

 Youtube-dl Takedown Battle

-In late 2020, the open-source software youtube-dl was added to the list of targets.
+In late 2020, the open-source software youtube-dl was added as a target.
 The tool is used by many stream-ripping sites and was freely available on GitHub.
 The RIAA asked the developer platform to take it offline.
 According to the music group, youtube-dl violates the DMCA’s anti-circumvention provision.

 The RIAA had already sent cease-and-desist orders to the hosting company in 2020, before it approached GitHub.
 The company didn’t take any action at the time, not least because the software itself is not hosted on the website which only links to it.